Age Verification

 2009 | Second harvest and new wines added to our range (Gew, SB, Char, Cab Merlot, San Rose & Sangiovese).
 Medals are starting to be won including our first Gold Medal (see attached table). |

-We became New Zealand’s 3rd largest exporter of wine to Japan after Sileni & Villa Maria.
+2010 | We became New Zealand’s 3rd largest exporter of wine to Japan after Sileni & Villa Maria.
 Pinot Gris added to our wine list. |

-newspaper and magazine articles every month.
+2011 | Expansion sees inclusion of local market.
+New restaurants are added daily to our list of suppliers and we see newspaper and magazine articles every month.
 Mr. Osawa is interviewed for the first time by leading journalists. |

-almost every show entered.
+Our dessert wines make a grand entrance with gold and trophy wins at almost every show entered.
 We bottle our first Methode Traditionelle.
 The Prestige Chardonnay takes Gold at the Hawkes Bay A&P Awards. |